RoadTrippin’: Glamping at Orca Island Cabins

-ANCHORAGE, Alaska (KTUU) - Roadtrippin’ is in full swing and if you are in the mood for an island getaway without leaving the 49th state, I have a treat for you.
+ANCHORAGE, AK (KTUU) - Roadtrippin’ is in full swing and if you are in the mood for an island getaway without leaving the 49th state, I have a treat for you.

-A glimpse of the view from one of the yurts on Orca Island.
-Taken during the 2020 Roadtrippin' adventures.
-Photo by: Gilbert Cordova/KTUU)

 Approximately eleven miles southeast of Seward, Alaska, nestled in Resurrection Bay is a cove shaped like a whale tail.
 It’s this shape that gives the area the name ‘Humpy’ Cove.
 On the far north end of Humpy Cove rests eight eco-friendly yurts built over the years on a private island and nearby shoreline by Dennis and Susan Swiderski, owners of the Orca Island Cabins.

 I know what you’re probably thinking, how much does it cost?
 Well here is a quick and dirty breakdown.
-For a bull breakdown click here.
+For a full breakdown, click here.

 - One night - two guests = $779.50